twzscales/whatsapp-public-logan/README.md

 - **Customizable**: Full control over behavior, scheduling, and features
 - **Open Source**: Inspect, modify, and extend the code as you wish
 - **Community-Driven**: Built by the community, for the community
-- **Hebrew Support**: Built with Hebrew-speaking communities in mind

 ---